Auburn Dam: Earthquake and redesigning

-In 1975, a magnitude 5.7 earthquake shook the Sierra Nevada near Oroville Dam, about 50 mi north of the Auburn Dam construction site.
+In 1975, a magnitude 5.7 earthquake shook the Sierra Nevada near Oroville Dam, approximately 50 mi north of the Auburn Dam construction site.
 This quake concerned geologists and engineers working on the project so much that the Auburn Dam construction was halted while the site was resurveyed and investigations conducted into the origins of the earthquake.
 It was discovered that the quake might have been caused by reservoir-induced seismicity, i.e. the weight of the water from Lake Oroville, whose dam had been completed in 1968, was pressing down on the fault zone enough to cause geologic stress, during which the fault might slip and cause an earthquake.
 As the concrete thin-arch design of the Auburn Dam could be vulnerable to such a quake, the project had to be drastically redesigned.

 Over the next few years, while all construction was stayed, Reclamation conducted evaluations of the seismic potential of the dam site, even though these delays caused the cost of the project to rise with every passing year.
 The studies concluded that a major fault system underlay the vicinity of the Auburn Dam site, with many folds of metamorphic rock formed by the contact of the foothill rocks and the granite batholith of the Sierra Nevada.
 Reclamation predicted that the Auburn Reservoir could induce an earthquake of up to a 6.5, while the U.S. Geological Survey projected a higher magnitude of 7.0.
 Nevertheless, Reclamation redesigned the Auburn Dam based on their 6.5 figure, even though a 7.0 would be three times stronger.
 The design for the Auburn Dam was changed to a concrete thick-arch gravity dam, to provide better protection against a possible earthquake induced by its own reservoir.

 Through the rest of the 1970s, other possible designs were looked at but never implemented, while preliminary work on the construction site resumed.
 On April 29, 1979, the foundations for the Auburn Dam were completed.
 However, debates continued over whether to build an arched or straight-axis gravity dam.
 Some favored the latter design because it would have greater mass, allowing it to better withstand earthquakes.